Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MUST id="ios-versioning-major" %} increment the major version if there are breaking changes in the Azure SDK.
 Breaking changes require prior approval from the [Architecture Board].

-The bar to make a breaking change is extremely high for GA client libraries.
+The bar to make a breaking change is extremely high for stable client libraries.
 We may create a new package with a different name to avoid diamond dependency issues.

 ### Dependencies